-- A. Section Includes: Removing and replacing existing countertops with new (and accessories) where indicated on Drawings. - B. Related Sections: Section 09 05 15 Color Design.
+- 1. Removing and replacing existing countertops with new (and accessories) where indicated on Drawings. - 2.
+Removing and replacing existing cabinet (wall and base) drawer and door pulls with new pulls. - B. Related Sections: Section 09 05 15 Color Design.

 A. Terms used in this Section are in accordance with terminology of the Architectural Woodwork Standards, ©2014 AWI I WI 2nd Edition, October 1, 2014 including Errata through, April 29, 2016.